Dastardly Killer Chips Used for Good as Well as Evil

 Since the early days of Lexmark’s prebate program, the killer chip has been frustrating remanufacturers and consumers.
-Hear what Tricia Judge has to say on the benefits and non-benefits of the killer chip in the industry.
+Judge reviews the benefits and non-benefits of the killer chip in the industry.

 The “killer chip” has once again reared its ugly head.
 And this time, Epson’s employing them on their inkjet cartridges.
 This is a common impediment and one easily addressed technically, but legally, it can truly be a killer.
 The killer chips never left the industry.
 Since the early days of Lexmark’s Prebate program, the killer chip has been frustrating remanufacturers and consumers.

 Sometimes they are introduced on cartridges and become instantly problematic.
 Other times, they lay in wait for a change in firmware to awaken them so they can turn off machines using aftermarket cartridges.

 The chips are intrinsically dastardly because they can be employed simultaneously for good and evil.
 They can monitor an important business-related feature, such as page yield or ink levels.

 But then the same chip can turn off the machine when it reaches a pre-set number of pages or level of ink, regardless of whether there is still ink present in the tank or if it has been completely refilled.
 The chips also don’t know or care about the right to repair.
 When used—or reused—on a perfectly legal remanufactured cartridge, they can still send a signal to shut down the cartridge.
 That makes them the scourge of the industry, and of customers.